dom3d/LearningProtoactorNetOnOSX/README.md

 	consul agent -dev -advertise 127.0.0.1

 # Understanding the API Layers
-ProtoActor is build in stages as layers and each layer sits ontop of the previous one:
+ProtoActor is build in stages.
+More recent layers sit somewhat ontop of the previous one but with blurry intersections.

 ## Actor
 'Actor' is the basic and core layer allowing one to create a system of actors that message each other within a single CPU/OS process.